Sustainable Logistics

-Here you can find out everything about green logistics and what steps we and our shipping partners are taking to minimize CO2 emissions.
+Read on to find out all about green logistics and the steps we and our shipping partners are taking to minimize CO2 emissions!

-There are various ways to conserve resources and operate much more sustainably as a green logistics provider.
+As a logistics service provider, there are various ways to conserve resources and operate in a much more sustainable manner.

-• Our in-house developed logistics management tool, the Logsta Connector, is fully designed for efficiency.
-The warehouse space in the fulfillment centers is used in such a way that our employees have to walk as short a distance as possible.
-Picking takes place on-the-go: Connector automatically finds the best route through the warehouse to pick goods as efficiently as possible and avoid unnecessary wandering and redundant runs.
+• Our in-house developed logistics management tool, the Logsta Connector is completely designed for efficiency.
+The warehouse space in our 8 own fulfillment centers is used in such a way that our employees have to walk as short distances as possible.
+Picking takes place on-the-go: The Connector automatically finds the best route through the warehouse to pick goods as efficiently as possible and avoid unnecessary routes and empty runs.

-• Buildings are also a major factor of greenhouse gas emissions.
-Our newest fulfillment center in Enzersdorf an der Fischa in Austria is one of these modern warehouses, where sustainability was a major concern already at the construction stage.
+• Buildings also significantly contribute to greenhouse gas emissions.
+Our latest fulfillment center in Enzersdorf an der Fischa, Austria, exemplifies these modern warehouses where sustainability considerations were factored in right from the construction phase.

 These are, for example: